jhpyle/docassemble/_docs/questions.md

 question of the interview.

 <a name="new_session"></a>`new_session` does not disturb the current
-interview session, but starts a new session for the same interview.
+interview session, but starts a new session for the same interview, with the same URL parameters and Referer.
-The original URL parameters are not used.

 <a name="exit"></a>`exit` means that the user's variable store will be
 erased and the user will be redirected either to the URL given by the